advancedresearch/advancedresearch.github.io/blog/2018-12-09-five-things-you-should-know-about-path-semantics.md

 Think of it as the most ordinary and obvious thing in the world, like `1 + 1 = 2`.
 If you have a problem, ask yourself "Is this a normal path?" and if "yes", then apply the standard techniques to solve the problem.

-All normal paths are in some essence the same thing: They behave the same and are written the same way.
+All normal paths are in some essence the same thing: They behave the same way and are written the same way.
 Normal paths are the same sentence written over and over, just by swapping the words.